redhat-ai-services/ai-accelerator/README.md

 ## Non-GitOps Installation
+Install supporting operators:

+Install RHOAI in the `nongitops_yamls/rhoai/` folder:

-1. Apply __rhoai-pipeline-operator.yaml__ first.
+1. Apply __rhoai-operator.yaml__ first.
-    This installs OpenShift Pipelines operator.
-    Creates the `redhat-ods-operator` namespace for the RHOAI operator.
+    This creates the `redhat-ods-operator` namespace for the RHOAI operator.
     And installs the RHOAI operator.

 2. Apply the __datasciencecluster.yaml__.